LucasNeves96/SlayTheSpireClone/README.md

-Personal project for studying Unity features building my own StS.
+Personal project for studying Unity features building my own Slay the Spire.

-I'll be following the guide from youtube: https://www.youtube.com/watch?v=rgsp9pb0Oi0&list=PLABo1vVOfXp594xjW3lo46rxX4N7cLVGx But may do my own additions.
+This is inspired by the youtube playlist, but I'm making additions of my own, while also changing some implementations.